 - 1157 Polo Road (Capacity: 10 students)

 Additional space may become available.
 Resident Advisers may be assigned to any house.
 There may also be some blocked housing space available for Themes in designated upper-class residence halls.
-For existing Themes, an assessment of the current year’s progress, which includes feedback from faculty/staff advisors, will be considered.
+For existing Themes, an assessment of the current year’s progress, which includes feedback from faculty/staff advisers, will be considered.
 Existing Themes will be given priority on their location preference, but the final decision is at the discretion of Residence Life and Housing.